ashbymichael/News/b1078917-1aab-4ba1-9bc1-0d89b88d42bd/content.md

 - High-level of enjoyment of process design and experience building scalable processes
 - Ability to communicate effectively and persuasively, both verbal and written, to many different audiences including parents, students, partners, high-profile personalities, executives, and operational teams
 - Exceptionally resourceful; fearless in mining available knowledge bases to find answers
-- Passionate about education and computer science!
+- Passionate about education and computer science, and a desire to learn how to code
-- 3+ years experience in one or more of the following at a startup, tech company, or school: Admissions, Sales, Marketing, Recruiting/HR
+- 5+ years experience in one or more of the following at a startup, tech company, or school: Admissions, Sales, Marketing